Unsolved Crimes in the History of Gambling

 On February 23, 1992, George Tsolakis called his wife from a sports club in Marlborough, Connecticut, and said he would be home soon.
 But he did not return to his wife and three children.
 The family has not heard from him since.

 The police assumed that George had disappeared on his initiative.
-The total amount of his debts exceeded two hundred thousand dollars.
+His debts exceeded two hundred thousand dollars.
 He faced prison on several charges, including tax evasion.
 In addition, information surfaced that he owed an underground gambling operator.

-On March 20, his car was found in the Parking lot of the Foxwoods casino in Ledyard.
-Judging by the fact that the car was covered with snow, it stood there for a long time.
+On March 20, his car was found in the Parking lot of Foxwoods Casino in Ledyard.
+Judging by the fact that it was covered with snow, it had been there for a long time.

 The staff said George had been to the casino.
 One witness even recalled that Tsolakis won a large sum a week before the disappearance.
 Others claimed that he appeared in the company of unknown men.